terminusdb/terminusdb/docs/Explanation/DATALOG.md

-With this query we simply get back the solutions for every possible assignment of subjects, predicates and objects that our graph currently holds.
-The concrete referents are datapoints represented by an URI (a universal resource indicator).
+With this query we simply get back the solutions for every possible assignment of subjects, predicates and objects that our graph currently has, that is, all edges in the graph.
+The concrete referents for the subject, predicate and object are datapoints represented by a URI (a universal resource indicator).

 ```javascript
 triple("v:Subject", "v:Predicate", "v:Intermediate")